 Clinical shadowing will give you a taste of what it is like to work in healthcare, whether this is with a doctor, nurse or physiotherapist.
 You will see how their work impacts patients, other staff and see the day to day life of their profession.
 These skills can help you with further studies, help boost your university applications and will be useful in your future career and life in general.

-One week hands on work experience placements are available to year 10 and 11 students, offering a great opportunity to see first-hand how a hospital runs behind the scenes.
+One week hands on work experience placements are available in non-clinical areas between Monday and Friday only to year 10 and 11 students, offering a great opportunity to see first-hand how a hospital runs behind the scenes.
 These placements will be offered in non-clinical departments such as human resources and communications, the medical library and the estates and facilities department.
 Please be aware that spaces are limited.

 You will be able to: